DrSoulain/PREVIS/README.rst

 PREVIS compare the magnitudes to the current limiting magnitudes of each instruments to know if the target is observable given the current performances.
 The actual instruments are installed at:

-- Europeean Very Large Telescope Interferometer (VLTI, https://www.eso.org/sci/facilities/paranal/telescopes/vlti.html), with PIONIER (H band), GRAVITY (K band) and MATISSE (L, M, N bands).
+- The europeean Very Large Telescope Interferometer (VLTI, https://www.eso.org/sci/facilities/paranal/telescopes/vlti.html), with PIONIER (H band), GRAVITY (K band) and MATISSE (L, M, N bands).
-- American Center for Hight Angular Resolution Astronomy (CHARA, http://www.chara.gsu.edu), with VEGA (V band), PAVO (R bands), MIRC (H band), CLIMB (K band) and CLASSIC (H, K bands).
+- The American Center for Hight Angular Resolution Astronomy (CHARA, http://www.chara.gsu.edu), with VEGA (V band), PAVO (R bands), MIRC (H band), CLIMB (K band) and CLASSIC (H, K bands).

 PREVIS also use the V or G magnitudes to check the guiding issues or the tip/tilt correction limit.